Overview and Description

 B-1.
 Lower Motor Neuron Lesion (LMNL) (or other causes of muscular weakness)

-Pathomechanism: Compensated gait causes the trunk to leans toward the affected side.
+Pathomechanism: Compensated gait causes the trunk to lean laterally toward the stance lower extremity of the weak side.
+If bilateral, it is referred to as a waddling gait.

 Treatment: AD in contralateral hand, gluteus medius strengthening.